p-cherukuri/task-mgmt-docker/README.md

 or use `npm run build` to build the static production files to be served in Express when running on Docker.
 5) `cd ..` to go back to the root `tasks` directory.
 I created a custom NPM build script that is used by running `npm run build`.
 This builds a Docker image using the custom Dockerfile I wrote, and then immediately runs the Docker container on port `8000`.
+These commands are `docker build -t user/task-app` and `docker run -p 8000:8000 -d -t user/task-app` respectively.
-To run a local development version of Express, run `nodemon`.
+To run a local development version of the app, first run `npm install` to get all the dependencies locally, then run `nodemon`.
 6) After running the build script, the app should be up and running at `http://localhost:8000` - this is the Vue app hosted on Express running in the Docker container.
 7) The user interface lets you create a task with a description and due date, and then either mark it as complete or delete it.
 I implemented LocalStorage to allow the task list state to persist as long as the browser session data has not been cleared.